lilit-nersisyan/computel/README.md

 #### Binaries
-Note, Computel works with only some versions of Bowtie, and with a modified version of Samtools.
+Note, Computel works with only some versions of Bowtie, and with Samtools version 1.3 or higher.
 You can specify your own binaries with respective options, however, you may first want to refer to the Computel User Manual.

 ### Citation
 Use the following citation to read about our software, and cite it in your research: